acantril/learn-cantrill-io-labs/aws-serverless-pet-cuddle-o-tron/02_LABINSTRUCTIONS/STAGE4 - API Gateway and Application Lambda.md

 It accepts some information from you, via API Gateway and then it starts a state machine execution - which is the logic of the application.

 You need to locate the `YOUR_STATEMACHINE_ARN` placeholder and replace this with the State Machine ARN you noted down in the previous step.
-Click `Save` to save the lambda function and configuration.
+Click `Deploy` to save the lambda function and configuration.
-(IF YOU HAVE THE NEW LAMBDA UI, THERE WILL BE A `DEPLOY` BUTTON , CLICK THAT).
 At the top of the screen, click the `copy` icon to copy the `api_lambda` ARN down, and store it somewhere safe.

+# STAGE 4C - CONFIGURE THE LAMBDA FUNCTION (Using the preview/NEW UI)

+Under `Aliases` click `Latest`
+Click the `Code` Tab
+Open this link in a new tab https://learn-cantrill-labs.s3.amazonaws.com/aws-serverless-pet-cuddle-o-tron/api_lambda.py depending on your browser it might download the .py file, if so, open it in either your code editor, or notepad on windows, or textedit on a mac and copy it all into your clipboard
+Move back to the Lambda console.
+Select the existing lambda code and delete it.
+Paste the code into the lambda fuction.

-# STAGE 4C - CREATE API
+# STAGE 4D - CREATE API

 Now we have the api_lambda function created, the next step is to create the API Gateway, API and Method which the front end part of the serverless application will communicate with.
 Move to the API Gateway console https://console.aws.amazon.com/apigateway/main/apis?region=us-east-1